ak15199/smith/README.md

     https://support.google.com/analytics/answer/1008015?hl=en

-5. Integration
+6. Integration

     Update the first block in the Makefile with your cloudfront distribution ID, Google Analytics Property, and site configuration

-Lifecycle
+## Lifecycle

-Customizing the Layout
+### Customizing the Layout

 The `site` folder contains css, images, and javascript.
 You will need to update the two generic banner images (one for regular, one for dark mode).
-These images should be 3784 x 2558, 8-bit/color RGBA.
+These images should be 3784 x 2558, 8-bit/color RGBA in order to play well with OpenGraph.

 Out-of-the-box, the CSS supports responsive device scaling as well as light and dark modes.
-There may be other changes you wish to make like typefaces.
+There may be other changes you wish to make such as typefaces.

-Title Blocks
+### Title Blocks

-Page Templates
+### Page Templates

 Each that gets rendered from a source file to HTML uses a template to provide a shared, common format so that all pages look similar.